ggurjar333/bank-statement-generation/README.md

 ## Authentication and Authorization

 To enhance the security of this banking application.
-We can use [OAuth2PasswordBearer](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) for token-based authentication.
+FastAPI provides [OAuth2PasswordBearer](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) for token-based authentication.
 Users need to obtain a token by providing their username and password.